Xunius/Latex_formula_editor/README.md

 * Python 2 or 3
 * latex (`texlive-core` and `texlive-latexextra` packages)

+## Usage

+Download this repo and save to local dist.

+Unzip it.

+Run `python latex_formula_editor.py`

 ## Related projects

 This project incorporates with minor moderation of the project of [tex2im](http://www.nought.de/tex2im.php), which provides the LaTeX image rendering functionality.
+The files of *tex2im* can be found in the subfolder with same name.